 Contributors

-Michael Meacher has been a Labour MP for Oldham since 1970 and a Minister both in the 1970s and, from 1997 to 2003, for the Environment.
-Since then, he has been a leading critic of New Labour policy on the economy, outspoken on climate change and parliamentary reform and blogs daily here.
+Michael Meacher (1939-2015) was Labour MP for Oldham from 1970 until he died.
+He was a Minister both in the 1970s and, from 1997 to 2003, for the Environment.
+Since then, he was a leading critic of New Labour policy on the economy, outspoken on climate change and parliamentary reform.
+He was a prolific writer on a wide variety of issues and his regular contributions to Left Futures are greatly missed.

-Jon Lansman, our Editor, is a veteran Bennite and party democracy campaigner.
-He gave up tribalism in the Blair years but believes that winning the Labour Party for socialism and sustainability is the Left’s least bad option.
-In spite of his wariness of parliamentary cretinism, he works in parliament for Michael Meacher MP.
+Jon Lansman, Former editor is a veteran Bennite and party democracy campaigner.
+He gave up tribalism in the Blair years used to say he believed that winning the Labour Party for socialism and sustainability is the Left’s least bad option.
+That was before Jeremy Corbyn became leader (Jon was Director of Operations in his campaign in 2015) – now he says it’s the Left’s only serious option.
+Jon is Chair of Momentum.

 Ann Pettifor is an analyst of the global financial system and co-author of the Green New Deal.
 She predicted an Anglo-American debt-deflationary crisis back in 2003, and is known for her work on sovereign debt and Jubilee 2000.
 A fellow of the new economics foundation, director of Advocacy International and and co-founder of PRIME, the economic think-tank, she blogs at Debtonation and the Huffington Post.